OpenLearningAnalyticsPlatform/OpenLAP-DataSet/README.md

 Since the OpenLAP-DataSet functions much like a typical DataBase table, the OpenLAP-DataSet is based on te concept of a simple aggregation of data arrays with a common denominator (an ID).
 These data arrays can be marked as required or not, and function much like a Data Base Column [MySQLRef](#references).
-The grouping of these "Columns" is the OLAPDataSet.
+The grouping of these "Columns" is the OpenLAPDataSet.

 A naming scheme was developed in order to ease the usage of the OpenLAP-DataSet in code while aiming to maintain less verbose class names.
-All of the classes of the OpenLAP-DataSet use the prefix `OLAP`.
+All of the classes of the OpenLAP-DataSet use the prefix `OpenLAP`.

-The `OLAPDataSet` is a grouping of `OLAPDataColumns`.
+The `OpenLAPDataSet` is a grouping of `OpenLAPDataColumns`.
 Each of these Columns has two distinctive sections: A "metadata" section, for describing the Column `type`, `required` flag and its `id`.
-This section is encapsulated on a class called `OLAPColumnConfigurationData`, since it has the data required for checking configurations, which will be explained later.
+This section is encapsulated on a class called `OpenLAPColumnConfigurationData`, since it has the data required for checking configurations, which will be explained later.
 The second section is the data itself, represented as an array of the specified type.
 The `type` of the items contained in the data section requires to be the same `type` as the one specified on the metadata section of the column.
-The diagram below describes an overview of an `OLAPDataSet`.
+The diagram below describes an overview of an `OpenLAPDataSet`.

 <table class="image">
 <caption align="bottom">
-Diagram describing the OLAPDataDet, note that it is similar to how a relational database table looks like, however, the <code>OLAPDataColumn</code> has two sections: The <code>OLAPColumnConfigurationData</code> and the data itself.
+Diagram describing the OpenLAPDataDet, note that it is similar to how a relational database table looks like, however, the <code>OpenLAPDataColumn</code> has two sections: The <code>OpenLAPColumnConfigurationData</code> and the data itself.
 </caption>
 <tr><td><img src="https://github.com/OpenLearningAnalyticsPlatform/OpenLAP-Architecture/blob/master/OpenLAP-DataSet/OpenLAP-DataSet_DataSetConcept.png" alt="OpenLAP-DataSet_DataSetConcept.png"/></td></tr>
 </table>

-In order to achieve this, a Factory design pattern [FactoryRef](#references) in the form of the class `OLAPDataColumnFactory`.
+In order to achieve this, a Factory design pattern [FactoryRef](#references) in the form of the class `OpenLAPDataColumnFactory`.
-The Factory enables the creation of `OLAPDataColumn` objects with a special type of enumerator parameter (`OLAPColumnDataType`)so the column's type always corresponds to it's data type.
+The Factory enables the creation of `OpenLAPDataColumn` objects with a special type of enumerator parameter (`OpenLAPColumnDataType`)so the column's type always corresponds to it's data type.
-The `OLAPColumnDataType` supports the types of the primitives of a modern relational database such as MySQL or MicrosoftSQL. `OLAPDataColumn` objects should only be created trough the factory so the type correspondence is enforced.
+The `OpenLAPColumnDataType` supports the types of the primitives of a modern relational database such as MySQL or MicrosoftSQL. `OpenLAPDataColumn` objects should only be created trough the factory so the type correspondence is enforced.

-A typical JSON representation of the `OLAPDataSet` of the previous figure is shown below:
+A typical JSON representation of the `OpenLAPDataSet` of the previous figure is shown below:

 ```json
 {